-They were both bred to be hunting dogs and as such they both have a high prey drive and a lot of energy, so they need to be placed into an active home.
-The Weimaraner, however, has a much more dominant personality compared to the Vizsla, and as such he is better placed into a family who have previous dog experience, whereas the Vizsla is suited to first-time dog owners and families.
+They were both bred to be hunting dogs and as such, they both have a high prey drive and a lot of energy, so they need to be placed into an active home.
+The Weimaraner, however, has a much more dominant personality compared to the Vizsla, and as such he is better placed into a family who has previous dog experience, whereas the Vizsla is suited to first-time dog owners and families.

 Ultimately, they both need a lot of exercise, and as long as you are seeking a Velcro dog who is very loyal and eager to please you, you won’t be disappointed with how much canine love both these guys have to offer.
 So, before you make a decision about which breed you prefer, let’s take a closer look at their similarities and differences in closer detail.

 - Health Average